Model

 While the above explains the core principle behind our objective function, there are some additional components to be included in total system cost

 • Ancillary service procurement costs - Similar to calculating the total cost of production for meeting demand for electricity, the objective function includes the total cost of procuring ancillary services.
 This is calculated as the cost of delivery multiplied by the delivered quantity, summed over all time.
 Since the objective function considers the cost of both energy and ancillary services, their procurement is co-optimized.
 Ancillary Service prices are determined by the Ancillary Services Model.
+This co-optimization of ancillary services and energy reflects the market mechanisms we would expect to see as the result of real-time co-optimization.

 • Loss of load costs - A common idea in optimization problems is the introduction of 'slack variables,' or in the context of energy system modeling, a 'generator of last resort.'
 In the event of loss of load within the model, the objective function reflects a penalty of $5,000/MWh (the price cap) for each MWh of unmet demand.